“We can’t shut down the oil sands tomorrow. We need to phase them out. We need to manage the transition off our dependence on fossil fuels.”

 Experts say that the vast majority of recoverable fossil fuel reserves must stay in the ground to avoid the worst effects of global warming.
 To deal with climate change, we must completely phase out the use of fossil fuels, and that would include shutting down the tar sands.

-Trudeau’s comments sparked outrage, but the pledge to get Canada off fossil fuels is not actually new.
+Prime Minister Trudeau’s comments sparked outrage, but the pledge to get Canada off fossil fuels is not actually new.
 The previous federal government committed Canada to complete decarbonisation by 2100.

-That timeline has now been superseded by the Paris climate agreement, which the Trudeau government has ratified.
+That timeline has now been superseded by the Paris climate agreement, which the federal government has ratified.
 Canada, along with 193 other countries, will strive to limit global warming to less than 1.5 degrees Celsius.
 The Paris agreement requires global action to cut carbon pollution at a rate of three to five per cent per year.
 Global demand for and supply of fossil fuels must gradually decrease in order to meet the 1.5 degree target.

 Accordingly, the federal government adopted climate targets to cut carbon pollution by 30 per cent by 2030 and 80 per cent by 2050.
 And the Pan-Canadian Framework on Clean Growth and Climate Change lays out a high-level blueprint, although insufficient, to meet those targets.